 What type of streetlights are there?

-There are streetlights on wood, steel and concrete poles.
-Typically, streetlights on wood poles with overhead wiring can be installed at no cost to the property owners.
-Concrete poles with overhead or underground wiring can also be installed with the installation cost paid for by the benefitting property owners.
-Streetlights on steel poles are no longer installed.
-If you wish to request new or additional streetlights in your community, please submit the request at the Streetlight Request page, or contact Street Lighting Section at (626)300-4753
+There are existing streetlights on wood, steel and concrete poles.
+All new streetlights will be installed on concrete poles or existing wood power poles.
+If you wish to request new or additional streetlights in your community, please submit the request using the Streetlight Request page, or contact Street Lighting Section at (800) 618-7575.

 What type of lighting fixtures is being used?

 Light Emitting Diode (LED) streetlights are the latest in streetlight technology.
-They are much more energy efficient and provide improved visibility to motorists.
-The County has installed LED streetlights for the County owned streetlights.
+They are much more energy efficient and provides improved visibility to motorists.

 Who is responsible for the installation of streetlights?

-The Street Lighting Section of the County of Los Angeles has responsibility for design, construction and operation of street lighting in the County areas and in the 19 cities whom the County administers their lighting districts.
-The majority of streetlights are installed by developers under contract with the County or under permits.
+Los Angeles County has responsibility for design, construction and operation of street lighting in the County areas and in the 18 cities where the County administers the lighting districts.
+The majority of streetlights are installed by developers as conditions of development.

 Who pays for the installation, maintenance and operation of streetlights?